-Figure 3 on page 8 provides quarterly trend data from 2006 and 2008 for gross assets, liabilities and net assets.
+Figure 3 on page 8 provides quarterly trend data from 2006 and 2007 for gross assets, liabilities and net assets.
 This information begins to confirm the decline in Current Net Worth associated with the present economic challenges.
-Net assets drop after the third quarter of 2007 because of weaker gross asset expansion and rising liabilities.
+Net assets drop between the third and fourth quarters of 2007 because of weaker gross asset expansion and rising liabilities.
+Next we want to explore the Federal Reserve's Survey of Consumer Finances research.